 '''

+Font.color1{visibility="hidden";

-Font.color1{visibility="hidden"; float="right"}
+float="right"}

 Font.color2{visibility="visible"}

 '''

 Athena reads the syntactic component in Internet Explorer, as it appears in the first column of Table I and signs it (i.e. produces the signature value based on the underlying html code).
 Achilles then inverts the values of color1 and color2 in the stylesheet.
-The signature of Athena is still valid, but now Achilles claims that Athena has borrowed \$3000 from him (2^{nd} column of Table I).
-Even worse, Mozilla will completely ignore the value "hidden" in the stylesheet and will display the result (syntactic component) shown in the 3^{rd} column of Table I, while the signature of Athena is still valid.
-The latter will also happen in Internet Explorer, in the case where the external stylesheet is missing.
+The signature of Athena is still valid, but now Achilles claims that she has borrowed \$3000 from him (2nd column of Table I).
+Even worse, Mozilla will completely ignore the value "hidden" in the stylesheet and will display the result (syntactic component) shown in the 3rd column of Table I, while the signature of Athena is still valid.
+The latter will also happen in IE, in case the external stylesheet is missing.